LASpencer/DiscordRPbot/README.md

 ## c_remove <@user> (type) (a1) (a2) (a3)
 type can be of "aspect" "bar" "consequence". @user is only for gm purposes. multiple attributes can be removed at once

+## bar (action) (bar) (box) <@user>
+action can be one of spend or refresh. s and r are short forms.
+The bar is the name while box is the index.
+The @user is for gm only.
+## fate (action) (amount) <@user>
+action can be spend or give. s and g are short forms.
+Only a player may spend their own points, while a gm can give and spend, but need to specify user